 Where to complain?

-The complainant must send his/her complaint through registered/ courier mail, at the following address;
+Individuals must send their complaint through a registered the courier mail, at the following address;

 OFFICE OF DG (Legal) WAPDA